 - It’s stressful – I get it.
 Two of the most stressful things to me are traveling (the actual act of getting from one place to another) and moving.
 I was super stressed moving in freshman year, and I was rude to my mom and to the people working to help me move in.
 That’s not the impression you want to set, and you will regret being rude to your parents approximately 5 minutes after they leave.

 - Everything will work out.
 If something goes wrong, try not to panic – I feel hypocritical writing this, because I am the queen of doing this – but it’s still good advice.
 The people working to move you in are doing their best, and yelling at them won’t help the situation.
+Ask your family to do the same, I have gotten many rude parents in my face on move in day.
+People who were friendly, laughing, and relaxed are what made my job worth it.

 Step 6: Say goodbye to your parents

 - They have to leave eventually, and I believe you should unpack on your own – it really helps if you personally build your room.
 Let them take you out to ice cream or dinner if they want – you won’t miss anything in your new dorm, but you are going to miss them.
+I was so focused on meeting my roommate I shuttled my parents out and then instantly regretted it.
+My roommate took off and I was alone.
+I called my mom 20 minute after she left in tears.

 - Tell them how much you appreciate them.
 Let your mom cry – don’t be rude – she probably hasn’t been away from you for more than a few weeks in over 18 years.